 Your instructors work hard before, during, and after your course to provide you with a great experience and while not expected, gratuities are always highly appreciated and if you had a safe, educational, and fun experience.
 Gratuities typically range from 15-20%.

-The AIARE 1 course is developed for new to intermediate backcountry users or for those looking to formalize their education.
+The AIARE 1 Avalanche Course is developed for new to intermediate backcountry users or for those looking to formalize their education.
 This course is for experienced resort skiers/riders that have a base knowledge of how to use their backcountry touring equipment.
 Not quite there yet?
 Check out our 1-day Intro to Ski/Splitboard Courses

-The AIARE 1 course is part 1 of the Decision Making in Avalanche Terrain program.
+The AIARE 1 Avalanche Course is part 1 of the Decision Making in Avalanche Terrain program.
 The Decision Making in Avalanche Terrain program is a recreational program that consists of 3 courses spanning a total of 7 days.
 While there is no actual certification after taking the courses you will obtain course completions.
 With that being said, the AIARE 1 course is a prerequisite to the AIARE 2 course and so you must attend the AIARE 1 course to continue with the program.